 5G technologies and their related standards are in development.
 A 'Giga Release', in the form of a Big Bang, which delivers all the possibilities of 5G at one go is not expected.
 Instead, the standard will be introduced gradually.
 A first milestone for the new wireless interface is expected to be passed at the end of 2017.
 According to the present roadmap, the new wireless standard will be adopted by the end of 2019.

-Swisscom expects to be able to offer 5G services from 2020 onwards.
+Swisscom expects to be able to offer 5G services at the end of 2018.
 A milestone on the way to the 5G era will be the allocation of frequencies by the Federal Office of Communications (BAKOM).
 This summer, BAKOM launched a public consultation to clarify the nature of the allocation.
 It is quite conceivable that the frequency bands will be auctioned off again, as was the case with UMTS.